PHYS3888/Tutorial_AstroClassification/README.md

 The data for each is in the Data column.
 If you are not familiar with table objects in Matlab, note that you can pick out the time-series data for object `i` as `TimeSeries.Data{i}`, and get its metadata as `TimeSeries(i,:)`.

-:question::question::question:
+#### Plot a light curve
-Pick a star to plot, zooming in to see if you can discern any interesting temporal structure.
+* Pick a star and plot its light curve, zooming in to see if you can discern any interesting temporal structure
+* _Note:_ If you spot some flat lines, these represent artefactual periods or missing data, and have been set to the signal mean.
+* Plot the signal using a valid and appropriate time axis with units (e.g., days), given that the Kepler telescope records a measurement every 29.45 minutes.
+* Set a variable, `maxL`, that plots only the first `maxL` samples.
-Put the star's ID (`Name`) and class label (`Keywords`) in the title.
+* Put the star's ID (`Name`) and class label (`Keywords`) in the title.

+Write yourself a function `plotTimeSeries.m` (a template is provided for you) that takes in the `TimeSeries` table, an index of a time series to plot, and a maximum number of samples to plot, `maxL`, and outputs a time-series plot of the selected star.

+:question::question::question: __Upload your code.__

-### Feature extraction
+### _Context_: Feature extraction

 Recall from lectures that we need to represent the problem in the form of an observation x feature data matrix (`X`) and a target output vector (`y`).
 In this tutorial we are going to represent time series by their different properties in the matrix `X`, and label each by one of seven categories in `y`.